AndrewC101/PokemonTrueRed/README.md

 - Missingno glitch and Mew glitch are still present (it wouldn't be gen 1 without them) but balanced so the player can't exploit them

 # Download and Play
-The current version of the game can be downloaded from [here](https://www.dropbox.com/s/sb4gacfdzim5zym/PokemonTrueRed.gbc?dl=0).
+The current version of the game can be downloaded from [here](https://www.dropbox.com/s/9qfp9ttx4s20fxy/PokemonTrueRed.gbc?dl=0).

 This is compatible with any existing gen 1 saves you have.
 You need to
 - Manually save your current game in an outdoor map such as Pallet Town
 - Download this game and place your existing save in the same directory and rename it to PokemonTrueRed.sav
 - Load the game and pick continue

-If your character seems to be unable to move simply warp home by pressing down, select and B together to fix it
+If your character seems to be unable to move simply warp home by pressing A and Select on the pause menu Exit option

 # Screen Shots